-Prosthetic penis sex attacker Gayle Newland jailed - BBC News
+Prosthetic penis sex attacker jailed

 Gayle Newland, 27, of Willaston, Cheshire, created an online persona pretending to be a man and continued the deceit for two years.

-A retrial jury found her guilty of committing sexual assault on three occasions, using a prosthetic penis without her victim's consent.
+A retrial jury found her guilty of committing three sexual assaults, which she denied, using a prosthetic penis without her victim's consent.

 She was jailed at Manchester Crown Court for six-and-a-half years.

+"The truth, the whole truth, here is as surprising as it is profoundly disturbing."

+He added: "It is difficult to conceive of a deceit so degrading or so damaging for the victim upon its discovery."

-Newland was originally jailed for eight years in November 2015 after she was convicted of the same offences.
+Newland was originally jailed for eight years in November 2015 after she was convicted of the same offences, which happened in 2013.

-But the conviction was later quashed on the grounds that the trial judge's summing up of the case was not fair and balanced.
+But the conviction was later quashed on the grounds the trial judge's summing up of the case was not fair and balanced.

 During the retrial the victim, who gave evidence behind a curtain, told the court she was persuaded by the defendant to wear a blindfold at all times when they met.